 We hope you’ll join us in helping make Colorado a better place for families of children with special health care needs.

-Deb Federspiel, of the Children’s Health Advocacy Institute at Children’s Hospital Colorado
+Deb Federspiel, Manager, Healthy Kids Program and Children’s Health Advocacy Institute (CHAI) at Children’s Hospital Colorado

 Corry Robinson, Director of JFK Partners, Colorado’s University Center of Excellence in Developmental Disabilities Education, Research, and Service (UCEDD) and the Colorado Leadership Education in Neurodevelopmental Disabilities Program (LEND)